General meaning

 A talkative and hesitant person facing the idea of committing.

 This duo may describe someone who talks a lot before deciding, asks many questions, compares, rereads, and requests clarifications.
 Birds emphasize a communicative temperament, sometimes anxious, that needs to verbalize to reassure themselves.
-Ring shows that this person places great importance on loyalty, keeping one's word, and the stability of agreements.
+The Ring shows that this person places great importance on loyalty, keeping one's word, and the stability of agreements.
 They want to avoid being trapped in a forced commitment, hence the numerous exchanges prior to any signing.

 Profession